justonian/iam-credentials-api/README.md

 * **/sessions (POST)** - Create a new session/job.
 Exclusively for use by SLURM head node
 * **/sessions/{sessionId} (PUT)** - Update an existing session.
 Exclusively for use by SLURM head node
 * **/sessions/{sessionId}/cluster/{clusterId}/project/{projectId}?roleSessionName={roleSessionName} (GET)** - Retrieves IAM role credentails with access key, secret access key, and session token.
 Used by all compute/worker nodes running a given job/session.
+* **/sessions/users/{userId} (DELETE)** - Invalidate all active sessions for specified user, and revoke all existing IAM credentials issued to user's sessions.

 Additional methods and paths to be added shortly, such as revocation paths.